Swedish EU presidency: 'Subsidy not answer' to US green protectionism

 Speaking at a conference in Stockholm on Tuesday (11 January), Swedish EU affairs minister Jessika Roswall suggested the best way to deal with US competition is by "deepening the single market and supporting free trade."

-"There is a correlation between trade and productivity," she said.
+"There is a correlation between free trade and productivity," she said.
 "A subsidy race is not the answer."

 The EU Commission on Wednesday presented new regulation which requires companies to notify the EU executive of non-EU subsidies, which will help the bloc protect European businesses from unfair competition.